 How do you use iMessage to send text, pictures, videos, sound, location, and more—right from your iPhone, iPad, or Mac?

 iMessage is Apple's built-in instant messaging (IM) service.
 It lets you send text, picture, video, sound, and location quickly and easily to anyone else using iMessage on iPhone, iPad, Mac, or Apple Watch.
-Apple is also bringing significant updates to iMessage in iOS 10, including bubble and screen effects, emoji tapbacks and full-on emojification, Digital Touch and handwriting, and, for the first time, iMessage apps.
+Apple has also brought significant updates to iMessage in iOS 10, including bubble and screen effects, emoji tapbacks and full-on emojification, Digital Touch and handwriting, and, for the first time, iMessage apps.

 On your iPhone, iMessage lives alongside SMS and MMS, so you can keep in touch with non-Apple friends from the same app.
 Thanks to Continuity, you can even get those "green bubbles" on iPad and Mac as well!
 It makes for an incredibly powerful, unified experience.
 Here's how to use it.